 Several scholarships are available annually through THIMA to Tennessee students who are planning a career in Health Information Management (HIM).

-The following scholarships are awarded each year:
+The following scholarships are awarded annually when funded:

 - The Natalie Stovall Frady Memorial Scholarship (funded by Natalie’s Run and individual donations).
 Veteran military service members from the U.S. Armed Forces and spouses of veterans or active duty military members are given special consideration for this Scholarship.

 - The Marcus Rickman Memorial Scholarship (funded by individual donations)

 - The Tony Taylor Memorial Scholarship (funded by individual donations)

 Scholarship awards range from a minimum of $500 and a maximum of $1,000 based upon available funds and the number of qualified applicants.

 If other scholarships are funded by exhibitors or other corporations, they will be administered by THIMA following this policy.
 Each scholarship will be given to assist students in Tennessee who are enrolled in and have completed 50% of an Associate, Baccalaureate, or Masters Degree in HIM or Health Informatics.
 Candidates must be members of AHIMA/THIMA.

 Candidates for the scholarship must submit applications using the online process through the THIMA website.
 The decision to award the scholarship is made by the THIMA Foundation Council.
 The use of the award is left to the discretion of the recipient; funds may be used for school expense, registration exam fee, meeting attendance, or any other activity that assists the student in her/his education.